 2) An Abuse Prevention Orientation will be conducted before every season

-A representative from LYAA will review these procedures with coaches, volunteers, and parents each season.
-The Positive Coaching Alliance/Kidpower™ video Protecting Youth Athletics from Sexual Abuse will be shown and information sheet, “Protecting Youth Athletics from Sexual Abuse: Key Actions for Parents & Coaches” will be distributed by email to every coach, volunteer and parent.
+These procedures will be reviewed with coaches, volunteers, and parents each season.
+The Positive Coaching Alliance/Kidpower™ video Protecting Youth Athletics from Sexual Abuse will be shown and the information sheet, “Protecting Youth Athletics from Sexual Abuse: Key Actions for Parents & Coaches” will be distributed by email to every coach, volunteer and parent.

 3) Prohibited Behavior